 It was very homespun in the beginning with no chefs, photographers, or stylists; just friends helping other friends hang twinkly lights from the rafters of an old barn’s roof.
 But even in those early days, those gatherings resonated with people.
 Guests would linger around the table, chatting with people who had been strangers just two hours prior.
 I can still remember standing in the corner one night and being moved by the sight of strangers becoming friends.
 After a handful of events where this happened, I began to sense a deeper purpose and I wondered if this hobby was more of a calling.

-Right from the start, Pinterest was instrumental.
-It became an invaluable tool because we weren’t wasting hours and hours on the site.
-We logged on, found inspiration, and then logged off to bring it to life.
-We use Pinterest because it isn’t about making your online life better, but about making life better offline.
-Now, try and say that three times!
+The table was our first tool - it acted as both an anchor and a magnet but our second tool was Pinterest.
+It was an invaluable tool, too. because we were able to log on, find visual inspiration, and then log off and bring it to life.
+We use Pinterest because it isn’t about making online life look better, but about making life better offline.

 “I think one of the questions that is behind a lot of the things I’m working on is, where is it that we can gather and, kind of, be alone together?
 And what are the circumstances for “we,” that I can enjoy the pleasure of something I’m seeing, knowing that I’m also sharing that with a person next to me?
 There’s an interesting intimacy with this total stranger that the situation makes possible.”

 I feel that I’ve been studying hospitality for the past five years.
 But why?
 I don’t believe the endgame is more and more events, I believe there’s a deeper meaning for my life beyond events.
 I believe I’m here to facilitate community.

 The last three months have been some of the most difficult of my life and it’s because of a lack of community.
 I’ve grown increasingly frustrated by the fact that I can organize community for everyone but myself.
 Literally, I can gather forty people in a loft, but I just can’t seem to find a steady group of friends.
 Is it me?
 Is it them?
 Is it both?